-In 2019, the EU and the UK committed to a net-zero emissions target by 2050.
-In the run-up to these historic decisions, the ETC contributed alongside many other organisations to raise the confidence of policymakers and crystallise the support of businesses for such a target.
-European institutions and governments are now focusing their efforts on defining the practical steps towards this goal.
+In 2019, the EU committed to a net-zero emissions target by 2050.
+In the run-up to this historic decision, alongside many other organisations, the ETC contributed to raise the confidence of policymakers and crystallise the support of businesses for this target.

 billion per annum of incremental investment required to reach net zero

 In 2019, the ETC organised a series of high-level roundtables on specific dimensions of the climate agenda ahead of the publication of the European Green Deal.
 In the wake of the COVID-19 crisis, the ETC published recommendations to help the global economy recover, engaging with policymakers across Europe on key priorities to support the economic, social and climate agendas.

 In 2022, the European Commission presented the RePowerEU plan in response to the energy market disruption caused by Russia’s invasion of Ukraine.
 The plan aims to transform Europe’s energy systems by ending the EU’s reliance on Russian fossil fuels while simultaneously tackling the climate crisis through energy saving mechanisms, diversification of energy supply and accelerated roll-out of renewable energy.
 The ETC directly engaged with the European Commission’s presidential cabinet, ahead of the RePowerEU proposal, on building energy security while aligned with transition efforts.

 The decarbonisation of harder-to-abate sectors in heavy industry and heavy-duty transport – including implications for carbon pricing and border carbon adjustment.